 Social psychology research projects begin with generating a testable idea that relies heavily on a researcher's ability to assimilate, recall, and accurately process available research findings.
 However, an exponential increase in new research findings is making the task of synthesizing ideas across the multitude of topics challenging, which could result in important overlooked research connections.
 In this research, we leverage the fact that social psychology research is based on verbal models and employ large natural language models to generate hypotheses that can aid social psychology researchers in developing new research hypotheses.
 We adopted two methodological approaches.
-In the first approach, we fine-tuned the GPT-3 language model on thousands of abstracts published in more than 50 social psychology journals, in the past 55 years as well as on pre-print repositories (PsyArXiv).
-Social psychology experts rated model-generated and human-generated hypotheses similarly on the dimensions of clarity, originality and impact.
-In the second approach, without fine-tuning we generated hypotheses using GPT-4 and found that social psychology experts rated these generated hypotheses as higher in quality than humangenerated hypotheses on dimensions of clarity, originality, impact, plausibility, and relevance.
-Keywords: generative language models, deep learning, hypothesis formation, generative network
+In the first approach, we fine-tuned the third-generation generative pre-trained transformer (GPT-3) language model on thousands of abstracts published in more than 50 social psychology journals in the past 55 years as well as on preprint repositories (PsyArXiv).
+Social psychology experts rated model- and human-generated hypotheses similarly on the dimensions of clarity, originality, and impact.
+In the second approach, without fine-tuning, we generated hypotheses using GPT-4 and found that social psychology experts rated these generated hypotheses as higher in quality than human-generated hypotheses on dimensions of clarity, originality, and relevance.

+Public Significance Statement

-Public Significance Statement.
-This work illustrates how Large Language Models (LLMs), like GPT-3 and GPT-4, can be used as an aid to generate research hypotheses for social psychology.
+This work illustrates how large language models (LLMs), such as GPT-3 and GPT-4, can be used as an aid to generate research hypotheses for social psychology.
 The LLM-generated hypotheses were found to be on par with, or even better than, those written by human researchers.
 As research findings proliferate, these LLMs can help streamline the process of creating testable ideas and offer new avenues to accelerate psychological research.